RadiusNetworks/flybuy-documentation/doc/api/v1/orders.md

 ```

 This returns a paginated response of all orders that the owner of the API key has access to.
-Typically, this spans multiple projects and sites.
+This can span multiple projects and sites.

 ### <span id="get-a-list-of-all-orders-parameters">Parameters</span>